mapuya19/rent-splitter/README.md

 - **Mobile-optimized** - Fully responsive chatbot interface that adapts to mobile screen sizes
 - **Smooth animations** - Polished UI with fade-in, slide, and scale animations for better user experience

-The chatbot uses Llama 3.1 8B Instant model via Groq API with a rules-based fallback for reliability.
+The chatbot uses Llama 3.1 8B Instant model via Groq API.
+If the service is unavailable, users are prompted to try again or contact support.

 ## Environment Variables